-We will work with customers that are running there own eMail server.
-These customers will need to have port 25 so that there eMail server can talk directly with other host eMail servers on the Internet.
+We will work with customers that are running their own eMail server.
+These customers will need to have port 25 so that their eMail server can talk directly with other host eMail servers on the Internet.

 One again we at Internet Partners, Inc. / Seasurf Internet are always updating on our systems to try and provide to our customers the best service possible.